Charleston Dirty Birds: "The Toastman"

-Rod Blackstone, better known to fans as “The Toastman”, is a beloved fixture at Charleston Dirty Birds baseball games in West Virginia.
-His quirky tradition began during the 1990 season, when, at a friend’s suggestion, he started attending Charleston Wheelers games at the old Watt Powell Park.
-What began as a casual outing soon turned into a longstanding ballpark legend.
+Rod Blackstone, better known to fans as "The Toastman", is a known figure at Charleston Dirty Birds baseball games in West Virginia.
+His tradition began during the 1990 season, when, at a friend's suggestion, he started attending Charleston Wheelers games at the old Watt Powell Park.

-In 1992, the team’s owner took notice of Blackstone’s growing presence and enthusiasm, telling him: “I love that cheer and you need to make toast in the stands.
-You can sit down front and we’ll plug in a toaster.”
-That moment officially launched what would become one of minor league baseball’s most unique and enduring fan traditions.
+In 1992, the team's owner took notice of Blackstone's growing presence and enthusiasm, telling him: "I love that cheer and you need to make toast in the stands.
+You can sit down front and we'll plug in a toaster."

 Rod Blackstone, AKA, the "Toast Man" at Appalachian Power Park, July 2010.
 Blackstone sits behind home plate during home games and heckles the opposing team's players with a chant of "You Are Toast".
 He then throws toast into the crowd.

-Today, Blackstone occupies a front-row aisle seat in Section 107 behind home plate, where he’s become a central part of the game-day experience.
-Known for his homemade signs and crowd-leading chants, he energizes the stadium and adds a personal, community-driven touch to every home game.

-What truly sets Blackstone apart, however, is his signature toast toss—literally.
 Each time a visiting batter strikes out, Blackstone hurls slices of toast into the crowd to celebrate.
-Staying true to his nickname, the toast is made fresh at the stadium.
-He brings loaves of bread from home and toasts them during the game using a small metal patio table outfitted with a toaster.
-The team even installed a dedicated electrical outlet near his section, making the ritual a permanent and cherished part of the ballpark’s culture.
+The toast is made fresh at the stadium.
+He brings loaves of bread from home and toasts them during the game using a toaster on top of a metal patio table.
+The team installed a dedicated electrical outlet near his section, making the ritual a permanent part of the ballpark's culture.